btaniemie/audinix/README.md

 # 📢 Introduction

-This full-stack web application is designed to take the hassle out of planning trips.
-By leveraging the power of the Gemini AI model, this app generates personalized itineraries based on user preferences.
-Whether you're planning a weekend getaway or a long vacation, **hopdrift** provides recommendations for accommodations, attractions, and activities tailored to your needs.
+**audinix** is a web-app for avid podcast listeners and creators, where users can publish podcasts without the need for any recording equipment.
+Simply provide a prompt, and AI will generate high-quality audio content for you.
+Discover new podcasts, explore creators, and enjoy a fully functional app designed for podcast enthusiasts.

 # 💻 Tech Stack

-* **Frontend**: React, Tailwind CSS
+* **Next.js**
+* **Convex**
+* **OpenAI API**
-* **Backend**: Firebase
+* **OpenAI API**
-* **APIs**: Gemini AI, Google Maps API
-* **Deployment**: Vercel
+* **Tailwind CSS**

 # 🏁 Getting Started

-1. **Sign Up/Login**: Create an account or log in to start planning your trip.
+1. **Sign Up/Login**: Create an account or log in to start using the platform.
-2. **Set Preferences**: Enter your trip details including location, duration, budget, and the number of travelers.
-3. **Generate Itinerary**: Let the AI model create a personalized travel plan for you.
-4. **Explore and Customize**: Review the suggested itinerary and make any desired adjustments.
+2. **Create Podcasts**: Provide a prompt and let the AI generate high-quality audio content for you.
+3. **Discover & Listen**: Browse through a wide selection of podcasts and discover new content.
+4. **Manage Content**: Utilize the app's features to manage your podcasting needs effectively.